Brandon Coutu: Las Vegas Locomotives

 On August 25, 2011, Coutu signed with the Las Vegas Locomotives.

-Jacksonville Jaguars
+Jacksonville Jaguars (first stint)

 On December 12, 2011, Coutu was signed to the Jacksonville Jaguars practice squad.

 Buffalo Bills

-Coutu signed with the Buffalo Bills on December 28, 2011 to replace the injured Rian Lindell and Dave Rayner.
-He is Buffalo's third kicker of the season.
+Coutu signed with the Buffalo Bills on December 28, 2011, to replace the injured Rian Lindell and Dave Rayner.
+He was Buffalo's third kicker of the season.
 He attempted his first NFL field goal on a New Years Day game against the New England Patriots, but missed.
 He was released following the season.

-Second stint with Jacksonville Jaguars
+Jacksonville Jaguars (second stint)

 He re-signed with the Jaguars in May 2012.
 He was waived on July 17 to make room for newly signed Josh Scobee.